django-cms/djangocms-form-builder/docs/source/actions.rst

 key your proxy sets, e.g. ``"HTTP_X_FORWARDED_FOR"``.
 Other kinds are provided by the actions themselves; kinds an action does not provide are ignored.

-Counters live in the database, keyed by a keyed hash of the value: neither IP addresses nor email addresses are stored.
+Counters live in the database, keyed by a hash of the value: neither IP addresses nor email addresses are stored.
 Counters of windows that have passed are removed as new submissions come in.